If you’ve ever listed to hip-hop, you’ve probably been confused at least once about the term mixtape and album – and I completely understand why.

 What is an Album?

-The downside, however, was that it was relatively expensive, time-consuming, and required more manpower to successfully create and release it.
-But all of that changed thanks to the internet.
+The downside, however, is that it was expensive, time-consuming, and required more manpower to successfully create and distribute an album.
+But, all of that changed thanks to the introduction of the internet.

 Should I Create a Mixtape or Album?